 If you’re not up for spending a boatload of cash this year during the holidays use these tips to survive the festivities and have fun without going over your holiday budget.

 Being invited to a festivity above your price range doesn’t mean you can’t go, it just means you need to get creative.
 If you’re invited to an outing where the cost is beyond what you would like to spend you have two options, the first option is to make alternate plans.
 Suggest a cheaper activity, it can be just as fun and you won’t have to stress out when the bill comes at the end of the night.

 Tell the truth – you’re broke

 The second option is, to be honest.
 Maybe you aren’t comfortable using the word broke, but tell your friends and family that you truly can’t afford it.
 Talking about money isn’t as taboo as it used to be and a lot of people have a lot of expenses during this time of year.
 If you’re honest about the cost your friends and family should understand.

 If your holiday budget doesn’t include buying gifts for everyone on your list, then I say don’t do it.
 There are several other ways to celebrate that don’t involve shopping, spending money, and racking up credit card debt.
 Give your time.
 If you have family members or friends who have children, offer an afternoon of babysitting so they can get out of the house.
 That gift is priceless – or so my parents say.

 Turn down invitations – it’s OK

 If you’re invited to a holiday party and you truly don’t want to go then RSVP no, it’s OK and the host should understand.
 Tell the host you’re sorry but can’t make it due to conflicting schedules.
 This time of the year is busy and sometimes it’s impossible to make it to every event.
-You truly could be double booked or your conflicting schedule means binge watching Netflix in your Christmas pyjamas.
+You truly could be double booked or your conflicting schedule means binge-watching Netflix in your Christmas pajamas.
 Either way, if you don’t want to go then I say do what makes you happy.
-After all it is Christmas.
+After all, it is Christmas.